 Policy Statement

-RCW 70.05.120 allows any person to file a complaint with the Washington State Board of Health (board) alleging the failure of the local health officer or administrative officer to carry out the laws or the rules and regulations concerning public health.
-The board shall review complaints that allege a local health officer, or administrative officer, has refused or neglected to obey or enforce the provisions of chapters 70.05, 70.24 and 70.46 RCW, and the state board of health rulesor orders.
-The board will review a complaint to determine whether it merits a preliminary investigation.
-The board may dismiss a complaint that is beyond the scope of RCW 70.05.120, lacks sufficient information to support a preliminary investigation, or is frivolous in nature.
-If the board determines a preliminary investigation is warranted, the board shall assign members and/or staff to conduct a preliminary investigation and to report their findings to the board.
-The board will then review the findings of the investigation and make a final determination regarding the complaint.
+RCW 70.05.120 allows any person to file a complaint with the Washington State Board of Health (Board) alleging the failure of the local health officer or administrative officer to carry out the laws or the rules and regulations concerning public health.
+The Board will review complaints that allege a local health officer or administrative officer has refused or neglected to obey or enforce the provisions of chapters 70.05, 70.24 and 70.46 RCW, or Board rules, regulations, or orders.
+The Board will review a complaint to determine whether it merits a preliminary investigation.
+The Board may dismiss a complaint that is beyond the scope of RCW 70.05.120, lacks sufficient information to support a preliminary investigation, or is frivolous in nature.
+If the Board determines a preliminary investigation is warranted, the Board will assign staff or a third-party investigator, as appropriate, to conduct a preliminary investigation and to report their findings to the Board.
+The Board will then review the findings of the investigation and determine how to proceed.
+The Board may determine that further information is necessary, close the complaint, or hold a hearing based on the findings of the preliminary investigation.

 Procedure

 Complaint Review and Notifications: Board staff, in consultation with the Executive Director, will respond to the complainant within five business days acknowledging receipt of the complaint.
-The Executive Director or staff will notify Board members that a complaint has been received and will be brought to the Board for review at the next regularly scheduled board meeting.
-If no regular meeting is scheduled within 60 days of receipt of the complaint, or if the agenda for the regular meeting cannot accommodate review of the complaint, the Executive Director will notify the Chair of the need to schedule a special board meeting for the purpose of reviewing the complaint.
-The Executive Director also shall notify the subject local health official and will provide a copy of the complaint for his or her information and review, and inform the official that he or she may provide a written response to the complaint if he or she so chooses.
-The Executive Director shall notify the complainant and the subject local health official of dates and times that the Board is scheduled to review or discuss the complaint.
+The Executive Director or staff will notify Board members that a complaint has been received and will be brought to the Board for review at the next regularly scheduled Board meeting.
+If no regular meeting is scheduled within 60 days of receipt of the complaint, or if the agenda for the regular meeting cannot accommodate review of the complaint, the Executive Director will notify the Chair of the need to schedule a special Board meeting for the purpose of reviewing the complaint.
+The Executive Director will also notify the subject local health official and will provide a copy of the complaint for their information and review, and inform the official that they may provide a written response to the complaint if they so choose.
+The Executive Director will notify the complainant and the subject local health official of dates and times that the Board is scheduled to review or discuss the complaint.
 As part of the initial review, the Board will determine whether a complaint falls within its authority to review, and whether the complaint merits further action.
+Multiple complaints against the same official(s) about the same subject matter will be consolidated for review.